cwang1996/Portfolio/README.md

 - Canvas background animation (Particles.js)
 - Transition animation when scrolling to a certain part of the page
+- Effect when hovering over letters on landing page

 <!-- Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server -->